-There were many fun cocktails to choose from but I settled on The Snow Queen.
-It was quite a fitting drink for this Snow Queen!
-We also ordered sharable bites- the Nachos and the Buffalo Cauliflower.
+There were many fun cocktails to choose from, but I settled on The Snow Queen.
+It was quite a fitting drink for this Snow Queen.
+We also ordered sharable bites- the Nachos, and the Buffalo Cauliflower.
 Both were very hearty and delicious.
 Pub food is always good food, especially when done right.
 This is the type of pub that I would love to be a regular at.
-It is not fussy, relaxed, good comfort food and great booze!
+It was not fussy, it was relaxed, had good comfort food and great booze.

 Black Seed Bagels

 I had wanted to try Black Seed Bagels for awhile, but never got a chance during my last few trips to NY.
-I finally was able to check it out while inside Chelsea Market and was not disappointed.
-I made room for it while noshing through New York and it was very tasty!
+I finally was able to check it out while inside Chelsea Market, and was not disappointed.
+I made room for it while noshing through New York, and it was worth the wait.

 I do not think I had ordered just a bagel with a shmear in a long time.
 I tend to ‘Go big or go home’ when I order a bagel.
-I do love a lox bagel though and Black Seed makes a delicious one!
+I do love a lox bagel, and Black Seed makes a delicious one.
 The bagel itself was quite nice with a good chew to it.
 The lox was terrific, as well the cream cheese and sprouts added.
-It was a very well balanced lox bagel!
+It was a very well balanced lox bagel.

 Pret A Manger

-On my visit to this New York location, I grabbed a Salmon salad, a chicken soup and a hot tea for a quick bite.
-For what it was, a prepared meal in a box, the quality was very good.
-Come to think of it, I may have just popped in for a bit of United Kingdom nostalgia!
+On my visit to this New York location, I grabbed a salmon salad, a chicken soup, and a hot tea for a quick bite.
+For what it was, a prepared meal in a box, the quality was good.
+Come to think of it, I may have just popped in for a bit of United Kingdom nostalgia.